 In this walkaway wife syndrome, the pattern worsens.
 Date nights become miserable and stop.
 Interactions become one hostile exchange after another.

 As Amy stops complaining or criticizing, she disengages and withdraws.
-She begins to exclude Carl from her decisionmaking.
+She begins to exclude Carl from her decision-making.
 She begins to craft a separate life.

 The pattern often goes like this: